 Sacred texts, legends or other tales all contain an element of timeless wisdom.
-We can find many answers to the evils that assail us throughout our life, and as it is well done, they manage to signal themselves to us at crucial moments in our existence.
+Through them we can find answers to the problems we encounter throughout our life.
 Like the apple that legend says fell on Newton’s head, these texts wink at us when we’re ready to hear the wisdom they exude.

 So I recently came across the following text which is part of the Kalamas Sutta or “Discourse of Siddhārtha Gautama Buddha” often quoted in Theravāda Buddhism: